samtron1412/docs/misc/vs.md

 | Speed             | Generally from 8 MHz - 200 MHz                                                                   | Generally above 1 GHz                                           |
 | Power consumption | Are designed to consume less power                                                               | Consume relative more power                                     |
 | Cost              | Affordable and cheap                                                                             | Very expensive and requires other peripherals                   |

+# feeling vs emotion vs mood vs temperament vs personality trait

+- feeling: conscious subjective experience of emotion
+- emotion: conscious experience characterized by intense mental activity and a certain degree of pleasure or displeasure
+- mood: an emotional state; in contrast to emotions, feelings, it is less specific, less intense and less likely to be provoked or instantiated by a particular stimulus or event
+- temperament: refers to those aspects of an individual's personality, such that are often regarded as biological based (innate) rather than learned
+- personality trait: habitual patterns of behavior, thought, and emotion